PranshulGG/WeatherMaster/app/README.md

 ### Why is it made with JS?

 - I was more familiar with it, and it works much smoother and is easier to maintain.
 Even without optimization, it still runs like butter.
+But I do have plans to convert it to Kotlin, though it's likely to happen. 🫠